SFDigitalServices/design-system/docs/components/forms/checkbox.md

 Here are alts to the default checkbox configuration.
 ### Small groups

 The small checkbox groups are an option when the strings for choices are short and present better as a list of inline options.
-Use the class `.small-checkbox-group` on the wrapping element, with `.flex` elements as containers for the checkboxes.
+Use the `.small-checkbox-group` class on the wrapping element, with a `<div>` as container for each checkbox in the group.

 ```html highlight="small-checkbox-group"
 <fieldset class="border-0 space-y-12">